rockstor/rockstor-doc/disks.rst

    :align: center

 **import icon tooltip** when importing from a partitioned pool member we have:
-"Click to import data (pools, shares and snapshots) on this partition automatically (Note: whole disk btrfs is recommended).
+*"Click to import data (pools, shares and snapshots) on this partition automatically (Note: whole disk btrfs is recommended)."*

 Note the **Role tags** icon indicating this drive has a Role configured.
 If this was not a partitioned device the icon would be a single tag indicating a